ucberkeley/savio-training-intro-2016/intro.md

 Here are instructions for [logging in](http://research-it.berkeley.edu/services/high-performance-computing/logging-savio).

-You need to set up your smartphone or tablet with Google authenticator to generate one-time passwords for you.
+You need to set up your smartphone or tablet with *Google authenticator* to generate one-time passwords for you.

 Then to login:
 ```
-ssh YOUR_USERNAME@hpc.brc.berkeley.edu
+ssh SAVIO_USERNAME@hpc.brc.berkeley.edu
 ```

 Then enter XXXXXYYYYYY where XXXXXX is your PIN and YYYYYY is the one-time password.
+YYYYYY will be shown when you open your *Google authenticator* app on your phone/tablet.

 If you want to be able to open programs with graphical user interfaces:
 ```
-ssh -X YOUR_USERNAME@hpc.brc.berkeley.edu
+ssh -X SAVIO_USERNAME@hpc.brc.berkeley.edu
 ```

-To display the graphical windows on your local machine, you'll need X server software on your own machine (which manages the graphical windows).
+To display the graphical windows on your local machine, you'll need X server software on your own machine to manage the graphical windows.
 For Windows, your options include *eXceed* or *Xming* and for Mac, there is *XQuartz*.

 # Data transfer with examples to/from laptop, Box, Google Drive, AWS